StackStorm/st2docs/docs/source/install/docker.rst

 Like `Docker <https://www.docker.com>`_?
 And `Kubernetes <https://kubernetes.io>`_?
 So do we!

-One of the quickest ways to get |st2| running is using Docker.
-This page will show you the basics of how to use |st2| with Docker.
+One of the quickest ways to get StackStorm running is using Docker.
+This page will show you the basics of how to use StackStorm with Docker.

 For more detailed information and examples, check out the `README
 <https://github.com/StackStorm/st2-docker/blob/master/README.md>`_ at our `st2-docker GitHub repo